 Symptoms of Brain Herniation

 The symptoms of brain herniation differ according to its cause.
 In non-traumatic cases, there can be a persistent headache that can lead to nocturnal awakening.
 A headache is usually localized and its frequency, as well as severity, can gradually increase.
-There can be worsening of a headache during coughing, micturition or defecation.
+There can be a worsening of a headache during coughing, micturition or defecation.

 In the case of traumatic head injury, the main features of head injury are seen along with supplementary features that are the presence of a low level of consciousness or unconsciousness, abnormalities in the vital parameters, visual changes and unbearable pain that waxes and wanes.